SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 2FA bypasses are not foolproof attacks, so criminals deal with more losses than successes.
 Reading between the lines, yes there are ways that 2FA can be bypassed, but that doesn’t mean the protection isn’t worth using.

 While on the topic, before the question is asked, no you shouldn’t use SMS as a means of authentication.
-I say that with a bit of a _“BUT”_ tone, because if SMS is all you have, then you need to use it and encourage your service provider to abandon it in favor of something stronger.
+I write that with a bit of a _“BUT”_ tone, because if SMS is all you have, then you need to use it and encourage your service provider to abandon it in favor of something stronger.

 As for password managers, not only can they help by triggering an instant red flag (because a password manager won’t auto-fill a phishing website’s username and password fields), they make it hard for a criminal to guess or crack your password if a service is ever compromised.